iTwin/iTwinUI/CONTRIBUTING.md

   - After running build, the minified .html files are put in `backstop/minified/` folder.
 - **`backstop/scenarios/` contains the .js files** where visual test scenarios are defined.

-### Adding a component
+### Adding a new component

-If you'd like to get your component added to iTwinUI,  run `yarn createComponent [component-name]` (replacing `[component-name]` with the name of your component) to automatically create all the necessary files.
-Then follow these guidelines:
+If you'd like to get your component added to iTwinUI, follow these guidelines.

+We provide a script that can automatically create all the necessary files for you.
+Simply run `yarn createComponent [component-name]` (e.g. `yarn createComponent my-component`).

 - Add all your component styles in `src/[component-name]/[component-name].scss` file.
   - Break variables and mixins into separate files where possible.